pattern-lab/website/patternlabsite/docs/advanced-auto-regenerate.md

 1. Open `core/scripts/`
 2. Double-click `startWatcher.command`

-You can also start the watch from the command line.
-To do so open Terminal and navigate to the root of the `patternlab-php` directory.
+For Linux and Windows users you can start the watch from the command line.
+To do so open your command prompt and navigate to the root of the `patternlab-php` directory.
 Type:

     php core/builder.php -w